Masmiseim36/nxpSDK/boards/evkmimxrt595/dsp_examples/xaf_demo/dsp/readme.txt

 - dsp/ is the DSP application for DSP core

 The release configurations of the demo will combine both applications into one ARM image.
 With this, the ARM core will load and start the DSP application on startup.
 Pre-compiled DSP binary images are provided under dsp/binary/ directory.
+If you make changes to the DSP application in release configuration, rebuild ARM application after building the DSP application.
+If you plan to use MCUXpresso IDE for cm33 you will have to make sure that the preprocessor symbol DSP_IMAGE_COPY_TO_RAM, found in IDE project settings, is defined to the value 1 when building release configuration.

 The debug configurations will build two separate applications that need to be loaded independently.
+DSP application can be built by the following tools:
-Application for cm33 can be built by toolchains listed in supported toolchains section.
-If you plan to use MCUX IDE for cm33 in debug mode, you will have to change flag DSP_IMAGE_COPY_TO_RAM in project settings to 0.
-DSP application can be built by following tools: Xtensa Xplorer 8.0.10 or XCC RI-2019.1.
+Xtensa Xplorer or Xtensa C Compiler.
+Required tool versions can be found in MCUXpresso SDK Release Notes for the board.
+Application for cm33 can be built by the other toolchains listed there.
+If you plan to use MCUXpresso IDE for cm33 you will have to make sure that the preprocessor symbol DSP_IMAGE_COPY_TO_RAM, found in IDE project settings, is defined to the value 0 when building debug configuration.
 The ARM application will power and clock the DSP, so it must be loaded prior to loading the DSP application.

 There are limited features in release SRAM target because of memory limitations.
 To enable/disable components, set appropriate preprocessor define in project settings to 0/1 (e.g. XA_VORBIS_DECODER, XA_OPUS_ENCODER, etc.).